-Sometimes we’re asked what is the most important thing that Saint Charles area homeowner's can do to ensure efficient functionality of their air conditioning and heating system between their scheduled tune-ups?
-That’s an easy one; remember to change the heating and air conditioning air filter.
+Sometimes we’re asked what is the number one thing that Saint Charles area homeowner's can do to protect their air conditioning and heating system between their regular tune-ups?
+Our advice is simple; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is crucial to the proper performance of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is one of the top five environmental health risks?
 It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not a tough thing to do for most Saint Charles homeowners, but there are usually two challenges to actually completing this job:
+Changing the air filters is not a tough thing to do for most Saint Charles homeowners, but there are often two obstacles to actually completing this job:

 - Knowing just how often to change your furnace or air conditioner filter.